 An annual Institute membership covers:

-- Access to IPCS seminars held throughout the year
+- Member registration to IPCS seminars held throughout the year

 - Member access to the Postcolonial Reading Room